 Transmission circuits can be tested in the vehicle as explained earlier or with the valve body removed.
 For a wet air test (WAT), prime the circuit with ATF, then follow by applying 40-60 psi of air.
 The familiar "dull thud" of a piston stroke confirms a good circuit.
 During the WAT, if the pressure drops and the clutch does not apply, or vents, you have identified a leak.
 On the 09G, for example, if the K-2 piston does not stroke or fluid exhausts from another port, the K-2 case sleeve may have rotated.

 If you determine that the valve body is at fault, or you are inspecting a valvebody core for future use, inspect the bores mentioned previously.
-Exploded view, vacuum-testing locations for each bore, and relief and spring identification are available at the Sonnax Web site, www.sonnax.com.
+Exploded view, vacuum testing locations for each bore, and relief and spring identification are available in the tech resources section of the Sonnax website.